-You probably know that taxes require a great deal of paperwork.
-Get organized by starting to gather those documents.
-You might create a folder or basket where you can store documents until you’re ready to use them.
-Because many tax documents, including W2s and 1099s, might come electronically, create a digital folder where you can store those documents or be prepared to print physical copies for your basket.
+You can create a folder or basket where you store documents until you’re ready to use them.
+Because many tax documents, including W-2s and 1099s, might come electronically, create a digital folder where you can store those documents or be prepared to print physical copies for your basket.

 Common documents you might need to file your taxes include but aren’t limited to: